Meet our Champions

 K. M. Salim Andalib (Khulna University, Bangladesh)

-Andalib is a recent graduate of Biotechnology from Khulna University, Bangladesh.
-His undergraduate thesis focused on how human gut bacteria and their derived metabolites act together to keep us healthy.
-As an RA his current research involves in understanding the host-microbiome interactions.
-Eager to share his research findings and passion for microbiology, Andalib is committed to promoting the incredible opportunities available within the Microbiology Society.
+I am a recent graduate of Biotechnology from Khulna University, Bangladesh.
+My undergraduate thesis focused on how human gut bacteria and their derived metabolites act together to keep us healthy.
+As an RA my current research involves understanding the host-microbiome interactions.
+Eager to share my research findings and passion for microbiology, I am committed to promoting the incredible opportunities available within the Microbiology Society.

 China